Please note this week (April 24 to 30 2017) - due to annual maintenance, service turnarounds will be slower than normal.

 Consumer monitors typically have 12 months warranties and quite frankly they seem to be made in such a way as they drop like flies after those 12 months are up.

 While many other manufacturer's claim to have this, its worth reading the fine print very carefully.
 Typically the coverage is only for the first few days, which is reasonable as dead pixels are a manufacturing fault and do not appear during a monitor's life.
 But there are often also restrictions on the coverage if the pixel is near the bezel edge, for instance.
-Some restrict the coverage to a very small part of the screen in the dead center - not very useful on a massive 24" monitor!
+Some restrict the coverage to a very small part of the screen in the dead centre - not very useful on a massive 24" monitor!
 So read the fine print on this if it is of big concern to you - the reality is that while it can be annoying, a single dead pixel is a tiny, tiny fault in an otherwise perfect screen, and it really causes no more practical harm than a speck of dust on the screen.

 This comes down to budget and desk space - bigger is always better!